p4lang/p4c/midend/README.md

 -->
 The mid-end stage applies further optimizations to the IR of the P4 program.
 It's architecture-independent, it is driven by policies specific to the target architecture.
 The mid-end uses the same base IR as the front-end and includes the following passes:

-## Pass Library:
-The mid-end uses optimization passes to refine the IR, enhancing efficiency for the back-end.